This is the

 We have a team that acts as both executive assistants for some folk and to schedule interviews for hiring.

-If you ever want to schedule something and include an oversubscribed person (usually Bubbles), please check the pinned message in #aim2assist to see who wrangles them.
+If you ever want to schedule something and include someone from TLT, please check the pinned message in #aim2assist to see who wrangles them.
 They can see some things on calendars other Trussels can’t.

 If you have questions about a scheduled interview or something else related to hiring, ping @hiring-support.